Raydir27/Pedestrian_billboard_ad_recommender_Capstone/README.md

 Traditional billboards often:

   - Use **static schedules**
   - Rely on **broad demographic assumptions**
   - Ignore **real-time environmental context**

-**Problem:** A fixed ad rotation at 8 AM Monday is the same as 8 PM Sunday, leading to irrelevant impressions and wasted ad spending[cite: 575].
+**Problem:** A fixed ad rotation at 8 AM Monday is the same as 8 PM Sunday, leading to irrelevant impressions and wasted ad spending.

 **Solution:** Our system makes billboard content **adaptive**:

   - Analyzes **audience type**, **traffic density**, and **time-of-day**
   - Dynamically selects the most relevant ad categories
   - Enables **data-driven campaigns** that evolve with the environment

 This approach bridges the gap between the digital precision of online advertising and the broad visibility of physical billboards.